itzmemithul/Interview_Challenges/Detect_obstacles_in_roads_from_accelerometer_data/Readme.md

 #### ii) DATA UNDERSTANDING

-The XYZ dataset contains 10hz measurements of the accelerometer of a single vehicle for one day movement activity in rome.
+The XYZ dataset contains 10hz measurements of the accelerometer of a single vehicle for one day movement activity in Bilbao, SP.

 ------------------------------------------------------------------------------------------
 | Field             | Type           | Description                  | Unit precision  | Example \